gradle/declarative-gradle/unified-prototype/README.md

 ## JVM

-Sample Java projects live in the `testbed-jvm-library` and `testbed-jvm-application` directories.
+Sample JVM projects live in the `testbed-jvm-library` and `testbed-jvm-application` directories.

 These samples show the definition of a simple Java application and library that are implemented using a mix of Java 11 and Java 17 source code.